Quick Start

 serviceaccount/workload-identity-sa created

-If the AAD application is not in the same tenant as the default tenant defined during installation, then annotate the service account with the application tenant ID:
+If the AAD application or user-assigned managed identity is not in the same tenant as the default tenant defined during installation, then annotate the service account with the application or user-assigned managed identity tenant ID:

-6. Establish federated identity credential between the AAD application and the service account issuer & subject
+6. Establish federated identity credential between the identity and the service account issuer & subject

 Azure Workload Identity CLI